Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 heuristic in deciding when to use _YUI3_ (or really any JavaScript at all)

 - If it is structure then use HTML
-- If it is layout or visual look and feel use CSS
+- If it is visual look and feel or layout trying solving with CSS
 - If it is behavior use JavaScript if you can not achieve it in HTML and CSS
-- If you can do it in simply in plain JavaScript then do so.
+- If you can do solve it simply in plain JavaScript then do so.
 - If it is more complicated or can benefit from modularization consider _YUI3_